 Teas and socials

 Scholars’ Society Teas are held on a termly basis.
-All academic scholars are treated to a meet-up with teas, hot chocolate and pastries served.
+All academic scholars are treated to a year-group meet-up with teas, hot chocolate and pastries served.
 From there, they participate in a briefing, activity or social time.
-These sessions build on the mentoring programme and encourage socialisation, cross-pollination of ideas, debate, exchange and cohesion as a group.
+These sessions build on the mentoring programme and encourage socialisation, cross-pollination of ideas, debate, exchange and cohesion as a year group.

 All academic scholars receive a badge recognising their achievement and status.
 They also have a dedicated Scholars’ Noticeboard in the library.
 As well as showing who the scholars are, this displays information on upcoming events, talks, articles, podcasts and exhibitions.